-Oil prices jump on fears of Iranian retaliation against US
+Deadly attack by US on Iranian general rattles energy market

 But the rise in the global price of oil will likely have a wider effect, particularly in oil-importing countries with big manufacturing sectors like Germany.
 Its stock market fared worst on Friday, falling 1.2%.

-Because the prices of fuels like gasoline generally reflect moves in the market for crude, that could mean higher costs for drivers and airlines, for example.
-Airline shares were down sharply across the world on Friday.

-In the U.S., crude oil accounts for just over 50% of the price of gasoline, according to the U.S. Energy Information Administration.

 In the longer term, the rise in crude oil prices could be limited by the fact that the energy market is flush with oil while demand has softened as major economies have slowed.
-Crude-producing countries — particularly the United States — have been pumping oil at a high rate.

-The OPEC cartel and its key ally Russia agreed last month to cut their oil production, but many countries have been pumping above their quotas.
+Yet the OPEC cartel and its key ally Russia agreed last month to cut their oil production.
+On top of production cuts, the U.S. has put into place crippling sanctions on oil exports from two OPEC members, Venezuela and Iran.

-That has, so far, kept the price of oil in check.
-On Friday, the Brent benchmark rose to its highest since May after largely hovering around $60 a barrel.

-A gradual rise in renewable energy production could also limit the economic damage from a jump in crude prices.
-But experts note that fossil fuels like oil continue to provide the vast majority of energy that drives industry, transportation and heating, among other things.
+And energy consumption continues to rise steadily.
+In September, the EIA projected that world energy consumption will grow by nearly 50% between 2018 and 2050.

+Though this is an era of ample oil supply, there is a push to turn off the spigots by producing countries.
+Any external supply pressure could jolt the energy complex, particularly if economic activity increases.